Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions

 Pruning

 Pruning Calathea Medallion Plant is easy.
 Remove dead and yellow foliage to maintain the plant neat and reduce pest and disease infestations.
-Cut the leaves with a sharp knife or scissors at the base, where the leaf meets the stalk.
+Cut the leaves with a sharp knife or clean pair of scissors at the base, where the leaf meets the stalk.

 Propagation

-Calathea Medallion Plant (Calathea veitchiana) is propagated by plant division at the beginning of the growing season during repotting.
+Calathea Medallion Plant (Calathea veitchiana) is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Dividing the plant at this time hastens establishment as it is in the active growth phase.

 Calathea Medallion, Calathea veitchiana